Immigrants Detained in Victorville Prison Are Being Illegally Denied Access to Lawyers, ACLU Says in Lawsuit

 Among those being sued are Homeland Security Secretary Kirstjen Nielsen, acting ICE Director Thomas Homan, U.S. Attorney General Jeff Sessions and the warden of the Victorville facility, David Shinn.

 Immigration and Customs Enforcement officials intend to incarcerate 1,000 detainees at the Victorville complex, the complaint stated.
+Last week, employees at the federal prison protested the move, saying the influx of detainees was creating unsafe conditions for workers.

 Many of the detainees were subject to the administration's zero-tolerance policies, which dramatically increased criminal prosecutions of those crossing the border illegally, forcing authorities to separate children from parents awaiting court dates.